markshperkin/CameraXApp/README.md

 <head>
   <meta charset="UTF-8">
   <meta name="viewport" content="width=device-width, initial-scale=1.0">
-  <title>Camera App</title>
 </head>
 <body>

   <h1>Camera App</h1>

   <h2>Description</h2>
   <p>The Camera app is an Android application that allows capturing and recording of videos.
 Additionally, users can choose a picture from the gallery and modify it using various editing features.
-This app is built upon the professor's starter app, which included simple photo and video captures.
+This app is built upon the professor's, Robert Bailey starter app, which included simple photo and video captures.
 To enhance functionality, I integrated the image picker feature from the gallery using the <a href="https://github.com/Dhaval2404/ImagePicker">ImagePicker library</a>.
 Moreover, I implemented all the features required for modifying images.</p>

   <h2>Features</h2>
   <ul>